Basic Audio Mixing

 For stereo and surround mixing, it is possible to adjust each channel to a position in the sound-field.
 Each channel in a DAE commonly has a panning controller which allows you to position the channels output relative to the main output format.

 A stereo pan control lets you control how much of a channels signal is fed to the left or right output channel.
 The amount sent to one channel is relative to the amount reduced in the other.
-When fully to the left side, the signal is sent only to the left output channel and vice versa.
+When fully to the left side, the signal is sent only to the left speaker and vice versa.

 What is automation?